Umbrella Riot

 Meanwhile, pro-democracy demonstrations resurfaced in Hong Kong, and were a continuation of the 'Umbrella Movement' that began in 2014.
 Protesters used umbrellas to shield themselves from tear gas and pepper spray deployed by police.

+The image reflected in the vase was a response to events I was seeing on the news.
 The protests during the pandemic were sparked by a proposed extradition bill that would have allowed individuals to be extradited to mainland China for trial.

-he use of umbrellas as a symbol of resistance against government suppression has resonated beyond Hong Kong's borders.
+The use of umbrellas as a symbol of resistance against government suppression has resonated beyond Hong Kong's borders.
 The imagery of umbrellas as a tool of protection and defiance became associated with pro-democracy movements globally, especially in areas facing similar struggles for civil liberties and political freedoms.